Tom Jager: Swimming career

+Jager and his friend and rival, Matt Biondi, were pioneers in making competitive swimming professional, which allowed athletes to compete beyond their collegiate years, the typical career-ending point for most high-level swimmers before the 1980s, as they often lacked financial resources to continue their careers.
+Biondi, like Jager, competed in the 1984, 1988, and 1992 Olympics.
+Biondi set numerous world records, and won multiple NCAA, Olympic and world championship medals.

 Jager was inducted into the International Swimming Hall of Fame in 2001.

 Coaching career

 In 2004, Jager became the head coach of the University of Idaho's Idaho Vandals women's swim team.
 Jager then accepted the head coaching position for the Washington State Cougars swim team at Washington State University in 2011.

 He is now the head coach of the Aspen Swim club in Colorado.

 Family

 Tom is the youngest of a family of swimming siblings.
-While under a swimming scholarship at the University of Iowa, his eldest sister Diane was an All-American swimmer.
-His brother Bill qualified for Nationals while in high school and then went on to earn a full swimming scholarship at the University of Illinois.
+While under a swimming scholarship at the University of Iowa, his older sister Diane was an All-American swimmer in the backstroke.
+His brother, Bill, qualified for Nationals while in high school and then went on to earn a full swimming scholarship at the University of Illinois.
+Bill and Tom won the Illinois High School Athletic Association state swimming title in the 100 backstroke for five years in a row, with Bill claiming the title his senior year in high school (1978) and Tom then winning four in a row (1979 - 1982).
 All three siblings went on to work as swimming coaches.

-Tom has two sons, Wyatt (born 1996) and Cy (born 1999), both of whom swim for his swimming club, the Gold Medal Swim Club.
+Tom and his wife, Becky, have two sons, Wyatt (born 1996) and Cy (born 1999), both of whom swam for his swimming club, the Gold Medal Swim Club.
+Wyatt swam in college for the Ohio State University, while Wyatt swam for the University of Denver.